 In New Jersey, driving is a privilege, not a right.
 Your privilege to drive is subject to continued adherence of the State’s traffic laws.
 Violating the traffic laws, whether it is one motor vehicle conviction or repeat offenses, will have consequences.
-The consequences range from fines, to points assessed to your driving record, and to possible suspensions or revocations of your driving privileges.
+As per the New Jersey driving points system, the consequences range from fines, to points assessed to your driving record, and to possible suspensions or revocations of your driving privilege.

 New Jersey implements a driving points point system for traffic violations to track driver records and prevent abuse from drivers’ with habitual offenses.
 Points can be given in increments ranging from 2 to 8, depending on the severity of the violation.
 It is important to know that points are only assessed for traffic violations, not parking violations.